 - 7.1 The Housing Investment Programme (HIP) for the period 2025/26 2029/30 is included within the MTFS at Appendix 4.
-The total allocated capital programme over the next five years is £72.530m of which £19.757m is estimated to be spent in 2025/26. - 7.2 The 5-year HIP is based on the new 30-year Housing Business Plan, approved in November 2023.
-The key elements of the HIP are split into housing strategy and housing investment.
-In terms of housing strategy, the focus continues to be on the delivery of additional affordable housing, by maximising the use of 1-4-1 retained right to buy receipts, assessing the use of prudential borrowing and seeking government grant funding for new build schemes or purchase and repair schemes that generate a rental stream.
-In relation to housing investment, the HIP will continue to focus on the developing and improving core housing services (focussing on the allocation of resources to the key elements of decent homes and supporting the Lincoln Standard), regenerating estates and neighbourhoods and reducing carbon emissions. - 7.3 As set out in paragraph 5.4 above, the primary sources of financing for the HIP are from depreciation, with financing of £44.143m over the 5-year period and from revenue contributions, totaling £18.977m over the 5-year period.
-In addition, the HIP is set to utilise £3.769m of prudential borrowing to fund the additional affordable homes programme this is further supported by capital receipts (including Right-to-Buy receipts (RTB) of £5.640m.
-In light of the changes to the Right to Buy scheme, that were announced as part of the Autumn Budget, despite a surge in RTB applications, before the immediate changes were implemented, it is anticipated that the level of RTB's will significantly reduce over the period of the MTFS, resulting in a reduction in RTB receipts.
+The total allocated capital programme over the next five years is £72.958m of which £19.600m is estimated to be spent in 2025/26. - 7.2 The 5-year HIP is based on the new 30-year Housing Business Plan, approved in November 2023.
+The key elements of the HIP are split into housing strategy and housing investment, both of which are key elements of the Quality Housing strategic priority.
+In terms of housing strategy, the focus continues to be on the delivery of additional affordable housing, by maximising the use of 1-4-1 retained Right to Buy (RTB) receipts, assessing the use of prudential borrowing and seeking government grant funding for new build schemes or purchase & repair schemes that generate a rental stream.
+In relation to housing investment, the HIP will continue to focus on the developing and improving core housing services (focussing on the allocation of resources to the key elements of decent homes and supporting the Lincoln Standard), regenerating estates and neighbourhoods and reducing carbon emissions. - 7.3 As set out in paragraph 5.4 above, the primary sources of financing for the HIP are from depreciation, with financing of £44.239m over the 5-year period and from revenue contributions, totaling £19.309m over the 5-year period.
+In addition, the HIP is set to utilise £3.769m of prudential borrowing to fund the additional affordable homes programme this is further supported by capital receipts (including Right-to-Buy receipts) of £5.640m.
+Following changes to the RTB scheme, that were announced as part of the Autumn Budget, there was a surge in RTB applications ahead of the initial changes being implemented.
+Now that the changes have taken effect, it is anticipated that the level of RTB's will significantly reduce over the period of the MTFS, resulting in a reduction in future year's RTB receipts.
 There will though be a benefit to the HRA through increased rental income arising from higher stock numbers.